Meet the team

 Jonas Soliva

-Operations and Marketing Communications Coordinator
+Office and Marketing Communications Coordinator

 Jonas brings to ACM CRC over 10 years of experience in office management, finance administration and marketing, committed to building strong relationships and ensuring ongoing communication.